Fedma123/eth-royalty/README.md

 	> miner.start(1)

 ### Contract deployment
-In order to deploy a contract you can use the *CompileAndDeployContract.sh* script located in *src/deployment*.
-This script is specifically tailored on the royalty smart contract in order to simplify its deployment.
+In order to deploy the contract you can use the *CompileAndDeployContract.sh* script located in *src/deployment/*.
+This script is specifically tailored on the Royalty smart contract in order to simplify its deployment.

 #### Sample contract
 For demonstration purposes all parameters have a default value in order to provide an example contract to start with.
 You can deploy the example contract by executing: